List of Aqua Teen Hunger Force characters: Cybernetic Ghost of Christmas Past from the Future

-Voiced by Matt Maiellaro, the Cybernetic Ghost of Christmas Past from the Future is a crazy robot that starts long, nonsensical stories with "thousands of years ago..."
+Voiced by Matt Maiellaro, the Cybernetic Ghost of Christmas Past from the Future is a crazy robot that starts long, nonsensical stories with "thousands of years ago...", with fog always appearing out of nowhere in whichever location when he begins to tell his stories.
+In the spinoff Aquadonk Side Pieces it is revealed he is an actual ghost in a suit of robot armor.

 Dr. Wongburger

-Voiced by Brendon Small, Dr. Wongburger is an insane alien scientist.
+Voiced by Tommy Blacha, Dr. Wongburger is an insane alien scientist.
 He appears in the episodes "Dickesode", "Creature from Plaque Lagoon", and "Hands on a Hamburger".
+His running storyline is that the various establishments he runs are actually fronts for his plan to build a spaceship so that he may return to his home planet.
+He takes on various forms in all of his appearances, from a phallic shape, a giant tooth, and a giant hamburger.

 Boxy Brown

 Voiced by Dave Willis in the series, and Killer Mike in Aqua Teen Forever: Plantasm, Boxy Brown is a friend of Meatwad's, but can talk in an African-American voice.
-He is a cardboard box.
-Unlike the other talking characters, his mouth doesn't move while he talks and only those to whom he talks can hear him.
-Along with being an American icon, Boxy Brown is also a sensation in both of the Koreas.
+He is a cardboard box with an afro and face.
+Unlike the other talking characters, his mouth does not move while he talks and only those to whom he talks can hear him.